 Sleep deprivation and keeping odd hours is quite common during Ramazan.
 However, not getting enough sleep can take a toll on health, and make fasting difficult.
-Sleep is a physiological process and getting 7 to 8 hours of sleep every night, even during Ramazan, is essential for health.
+Sleep is a physiological process and getting 7 to 8 hours of sleep every night, even during Ramazan, is essential for health as your ENT specialist would recommend.

 Effect of sleep deprivation: